 The Student Grievance Procedure may be used by a student to address alleged abridgment of the student's rights, as stated in the college's Student Handbook and/or Policy Guide.
 The student Grievant or the Responding Party may consult with the Student Grievance Officer at any time.
-The college's Student Grievance

-Officer is the Vice President for Student Services and Enrollment Management.
-You can find him/her in G225 or at 774.357.2150.
+The college's Student Grievance Officer is the Vice President for Student Services and Enrollment Management.
+Contact information: Fall River Campus, G225 or 774.357.2150.

 The Student Grievance Procedure may not be used to address allegations of discrimination, including sexual harassment.
 When a student believes that they have been discriminated against due to his/her race, creed, religion, color, sex, sexual orientation, gender identity, age, disability, veteran status, genetic information or national origin, the college's Affirmative Action Grievance Procedure is a mechanism for resolution.
 The college's Affirmative Action Grievance Procedure is contained in the college's Affirmative Action Plan.
-For more information or assistance, please contact Bristol's Title IX Coordinator, Magie Hudson.
-She may be contacted by telephone at 774.357.3084 or email correspondence at Magie.Hudson@BristolCC.edu.
-The Human Resources office may be contacted by telephone at 774-357-2195 or email correspondence at diversitytitlelX@bristolcc.edu.
+For more information or assistance, please contact Bristol's Title IX Officer Johanna Bielawski.
+She may be contacted by telephone at 774.357.2861 or email correspondence at Johanna.Bielawski@BristolCC.edu.
+The Human Resources office may be contacted by telephone at 774.357-2333 or email correspondence at DiversityTitleIX@BristolCC.edu.